Automatic bill payments

 debit and are given no other payment options.

-Check your account and bills
+Check your bank account and bills

 Mistakes can happen so check each bill to make sure you aren't